Gelio/CAL-web/README.md

    This should apply all the patches and notify about any conflicts that need to be resolved manually.

-3. After the patches are applies, update the commit the `sirius-web` submodule points to.
+3. After the patches are applied, update the commit the `sirius-web` submodule points to.
 This way it is clear which upstream commits are applied in this repository.